LiChoi/emma/readme.txt

 When installing react-native-fs dependency, followed instructions on https://www.npmjs.com/package/react-native-fs/v/1.2.0 However, do not do the last step of adding anything to MainApplication.java.
 The auto-linking makes this step unnecessary.

+When installing react-native-email, simly did npm install... when try to link in terminal caused error, undid link and it works.
+So... just do npm install and it's good to go